Xinxin-He/Fractured-Rock-Samples/README.md

    - Run **Fracture_development.p3fis** to track fracture initiation and propagation.
 ---

-## License

-(*Optionally specify your license here, for example: [MIT License](https://opensource.org/licenses/MIT).*)

----

 ## Contact

-For any questions or suggestions regarding these scripts and data files, please open an issue in this repository.
+For any questions or suggestions regarding these scripts and data files, please contact via xkh5114@psu.edu or xinxinheest@gmail.com.